-The western side of the Old Quarter is bounded by the train line, though the famous Hanoi Train Street is currently closed for visitors.
+The western side of the Old Quarter is bounded by the train line, where you can see the famous Hanoi Train Street.

 Ta Hien Street (between Luong Ngoc Quyen and Hang Buom) is the Beer Street (or Pub Street).
 The streets surrounding this area have numerous backpacker hostels.
 This is the closest equivalent to Pham Ngu Lao in Ho Chi Minh City (or Khao San Road in Bangkok).

 [Pub Street in Hanoi.]

 Ma May is another street with a mix of accommodation styles (from backpacker to boutique).

 Finding quality cheap guesthouses in Hanoi is hard work.
 In my travels in Vietnam, I have found cheap guesthouses ($10-15 range) to be clean and in good condition.
 The cheapest rooms in Hanoi are old and a bit run down, or a windowless box down an alley.
 Hanoi is hot and humid in the summer, and cold and damp in the winter.
 I don’t have any specific recommendations because cheap places deteriorate after a few years.
 One thing I always look for is to make sure the room has a window.
 This will make a small room less depressing.